 - Security of the Cloud: AWS is responsible for the AWS service infrastructures and ensures that the services are used securely.

 - Security in the Cloud: The AWS service that you use determines your responsibility.
-The factors that you are responsible for, include the sensitivity of your data, the requirement of your company, and other regulations and laws applicable.
+The factors you are responsible for include the sensitivity of your data, your company’s requirements, and other regulations and laws applicable.

 Examples of Security Layers from APN partners are:

 - Protego offers the Protego Function Self Protection (FSP) module.

 - PureSec helps to govern and enforce serverless security best practices.

 - Twistlock provides security controls with its Defender Layers.

 AWS Lambda automatically monitors all the Lambda functions, and the metrics are reported through CloudWatch.
 Lambda automatically tracks the number of requests, the number of requests resulting in errors, and the execution duration per request.
 The AWS Lambda console, the CloudWatch console, and other AWS resources display your Lambda functions’ request rates and error rates.